niveksys/spring-petclinic/README.md

 # Spring PetClinic Application
-Spring Boot version of the Petclinic application
+Spring Boot version of the PetClinic application